microsoft/hack-together/README.md

 **🏅 All hackathon participants who submit an app will receive a digital badge.**

 ---
-**✅ Hack Together winners will be selected as per the following judging criterias:**
+**ℹ️ Hack Together winners will be selected as per the following judging criterias:**
 1. Does the app work?
 2. Does the app use the Microsoft Graph .NET SDK?
 3. Does the app creative, innovative and polish?